juanwolf/blog/_posts/2017-02-22-how-to-dockerize-an-application.markdown

 layout: post
 title:  "How to dockerize an application"
 date:   2017-02-22 23:12:01 +0000
-categories: other
+categories: ops
 ---

-# How to dockerize an application
+# How to dockerize an application.

 ## Introduction